accesso Blog Series: Five Tips for Upselling, Driving Revenue and Improving the Guest Experience.

 As technology professionals with backgrounds in the theme park, cultural and attractions industries, we know that gaining new customers is vital to the continued success of any venue.
 However, it’s important to remember that a ticket sale is only the starting point.
 Once a guest has purchased a ticket, what’s next?
 Ideally, the answer is: an experience that drives more sales.
 Whether you’re in the attractions industry, a retail environment or B2B service, upselling is a critical component in driving revenue.
 While most industry professionals understand the ins and outs of upselling, it’s important that the practice of upselling not get lost in the ever-present drive to attract new guests.

 Essentially, if you’re not focusing on best practices for upselling to your guests, you’re missing out on a lot of revenue.
-According to Marketing Metrics, the probability of selling to an existing customer is 60 to 70 percent, which vastly outweighs the probability of selling to a new prospect.
+According to Marketing Metrics, the probability of selling to an existing customer is, which vastly outweighs the probability of selling to a new prospect.
 Not only is upselling key to building your order value and overall revenue as an operator, but, when implemented correctly, the practice can also play an important role in improving the guest experience, from the purchasing process to their time on-site.
 It’s not just about asking for the sale, but also providing something of value that your guests want to buy to enhance their experience.

 With the importance of upselling in mind, let’s delve into five top tips for strategic implementation to the benefit of you and your guests: